Loss of clerical state: Notable historical examples

 At Napoléon Bonaparte's insistence, Charles Maurice de Talleyrand-Périgord requested laicization in 1802, in order to marry his long-time lover Catherine Grand (née Worlée).
 Talleyrand was already excommunicated for his part in the Civil Constitution of the Clergy.
 Pope Pius VII reluctantly lifted the excommunication and gave him permission to wear secular clothing, which permission the French Conseil d'État interpreted as a laicization.
 Talleyrand married Worlée, then divorced her in 1815, living on as a layman.
 On his deathbed in 1838, he signed a document of reconciliation with the Church, prepared by future bishop Félix Dupanloup.
 Dupanloup then administered the last rites to Talleyrand.

+In 1942, controversial priest Charles Coughlin, who was deemed to be pro-Nazi, was nearly defrocked until he agreed to give up non-pastoral activities.

 Camilo Torres Restrepo requested laicization in order to focus on his radical politics, although he never abandoned his faith and he remained a devout Catholic.

 In September 2018, Pope Francis ordered the laicization of a Chilean priest convicted in 2011 of the sexual abuse of minors.
 He had previously been sentenced to a life of prayer and penance.

 Cases of bishops

 The laicization of bishops is unusual.

 Bishop of San Pedro Fernando Lugo requested laicization in Paraguay in 2005 to allow him to run for President of Paraguay.
 The Church at first refused, going so far as to suspend him as bishop when he ran for office anyway, but eventually granted him lay status in 2008 after he was elected.

 In 2009, the Church laicized Emmanuel Milingo, a former exorcist, faith healer, and Archbishop of Lusaka, Zambia, who had already been excommunicated three years prior.
 Milingo had threatened to form a breakaway church without a rule of priestly celibacy, and had himself married.

-Raymond Lahey, the former Bishop of Antigonish, Nova Scotia, Canada, was laicized in 2012, a year after he pleaded guilty in Canadian civil court to importing child pornography.
+Raymond Lahey, the former Bishop of Antigonish, Nova Scotia, Canada, was laicized in 2012, a year after he pleaded guilty in Canadian criminal court to importing child pornography.

 Józef Wesołowski, a Polish archbishop who had been a nuncio (papal ambassador), was dismissed from the clerical state in 2014 on grounds of sexual abuse of minors.
 The Vatican had made criminal charges against Wesołowski related to his abuse of minors and planned to try him, but he died in 2015 before a trial could be held.

 Theodore McCarrick, a former cardinal and Archbishop of Washington, D.C., was dismissed from the clerical state in February 2019.
 McCarrick is the highest-ranked church official in history to be dismissed over the ongoing sexual abuse scandals in the Church.

 Roger Vangheluwe, who was the Bishop of Bruges until 2010, was laicized on March 11, 2024, after new elements regarding the prolonged abuse of his nephew came to light.
 Vangheluwe abused the boy since the latter was aged 5, for a period of at least 13 years.
 The statute of limitations in Belgium meant he could not be prosecuted anymore when the case was exposed in 2010.